christiankm/christiankm/README.md

 ### Hi there 👋

-I'm Christian Mitteldorf from Denmark, 29 years old, and based in Sydney, Australia now.
+I'm Christian Mitteldorf from Denmark, 30 years old, and based in Sydney, Australia now.

-My passion is building great mobile apps for the Apple platforms, and have been doing so in Objective-C and Swift for 7 years now.
+My passion is building great mobile apps for the Apple platforms, and have been doing so in Objective-C and Swift since 2013.

 🔭 I am working from Sydney, currently as a contractor.
 Reach out if you'd like to talk.